OWASP/CheatSheetSeries/cheatsheets/NPM_Security_Cheat_Sheet.md

 Developers may end up updating the `.gitignore` file, but forget to update `.npmignore` as well, which can lead to a potentially sensitive file not being pushed to source control, but still being included in the npm package.

-Another good practice to adopt is making use of the `files` property in package.json, which works as a whitelist and specifies the array of files to be included in the package that is to be created and installed (while the ignore file functions as a blacklist).
+Another good practice to adopt is making use of the `files` property in package.json, which works as an allowlist and specifies the array of files to be included in the package that is to be created and installed (while the ignore file functions as a denylist).
 The `files` property and an ignore file can both be used together to determine which files should explicitly be included, as well as excluded, from the package.
 When using both, the former the `files` property in package.json takes precedence over the ignore file.

 When a package is published, the npm CLI will verbosely display the archive being created.
 To be extra careful, add a `--dry-run` command-line argument to your publish command in order to first review how the tarball is created without actually publishing it to the registry.